NEW FOR 2021!

 watercolor on paper, c.
 1945

-Though there is currently no acquisition budget, the collection continues to grow as a result of the support of very generous donors who understand the importance of preserving this area of our history.
+The collection continues to grow as a result of the support of very generous donors who understand the importance of preserving this area of our history.

 The Oral History Project an open invitation to life-long and modern residents, summer populace, frequent visitors, or any person with stories, events or reminiscences, to share their knowledge and involvement with the Saugatuck-Douglas area to better understand historical significance through the impact and dynamics of personal experience.